jorgemia/jorgemia/README.md

 I'm a recent graduate in Integrated Design Engineering - think mechanical engineering with a bit of software, electronics and creativity - currently learning robotics, computer vision and ML.
 There's a lot to learn but I'm here for it! 🤓

 I've been exploring outdoor autonomous navigation and mapping to hopefully get a working robot that can navigate in unstructured environments!
+Find any public repos below. 😄

 <!--